ILLIXR/ILLIXR/docs/building_ILLIXR.md

 # Building ILLIXR

-_It may not be perfect, but it is the product of our blood, sweat, tears, and dreams._

 ## Basic usage

-- From the project root, `make run.dbg -j$(nproc)` will build the ILLIXR runtime, the ILLIXR plugins, and run it for you.

-- `make run.opt -j$(nproc)`, is the same but with optimizations on and debug off.
+- From the project root, `make run.dbg -j$(nproc)` will build the ILLIXR runtime standalone, the ILLIXR plugins, and run it for you. `make run.opt -j$(nproc)`, is the same but with optimizations on and debug off.

 ## Adding in a new plugin (the common case)